singapaul/26PairsTS/README.md

 # todo

-1) Let's move as many functions as possible to global utils - WIP
-5) Swap in my login/register pages to the main app routes
+1) Swap in my login/register pages to the main app routes
-6) make layout for profile page
+2) make layout for profile page
-7) tidy up game modes
-8) fix the basic UI so it fits immediately onto the screen
+3) fix the basic UI so it fits immediately onto the screen
-9) I need to validate the turns count bug, do I need the +1 ?
+4) I need to validate the turns count bug, do I need the +1 ?
-10) need to update the historic stats on game completion as well, not just on first render
-12) fix copy to clipboard on the stats modal.
+5) fix copy to clipboard on the stats modal - mayb with a different message.
+6) all my times are in seconds now.
+I need to refactor these in my presentation points.
+Validate across stats/scores/played modals w/ & w/o data

 # future work

 1. fix darkmode styles completely and add toggle switch (shadCN) to the settings screen
 2. integrate full sign in flow and make app cohesive
 3. Save scores to online database
-4. Use python API and write Facts endpoint with chta gtp-3
+4. Use python API and write Facts endpoint with chat gtp-3
 5. investigate how we could share a shuffle code
+6. Leaderboards & Auth
+7. Bring back points
+8. Analytics tracking

 ## ARCHIVE: